-These might look extremely confusing at first, but they are really quite simple once you understand the uses for them.
-Put a lot of your points into Vigor and Endurance, since those will help you stay alive for much longer.
+These might look extremely confusing at first, but they are quite simple once you understand their uses for them.
+Put many of your points into Vigor and Endurance since those will help you stay alive much longer.

 Next, you need to determine what type of weapon you’re using.
-Are you using a strength-based halberd or dexterity based blades?
+Are you using strength-based halberd or dexterity-based blades?
 Is your character sorcerer or purely melee build?
 You don’t need to upgrade every stat to succeed.
-In fact, I don’t even touch Intelligence, Faith, and Luck unless I’m going for a build that needs them.
+I don’t touch Intelligence, Faith, and Luck unless I go for a build that needs them.

-Many weapons require you to have a certain number of stat points into Strength and Dexterity, so you have to check each individual weapon to view the requirements.
-You can still use a lot of these weapons with insufficient stats, but there will be a huge handicap to its speed and damage.
+Many weapons require certain stat points in Strength and Dexterity, so you have to check each weapon to view the requirements.
+You can still use many of these weapons with insufficient stats, but there will be a huge handicap to their speed and damage.

 Stat soft caps

-Each stat has a point where upgrading it further has a greatly diminished effect.
+Each state has a point where upgrading it further has a greatly diminished effect.
 This is referred to as a “soft cap.”
-You can still keep putting points into these stats, but it will barely have any benefit to you.
+You can keep putting points into these stats, but it will barely benefit you.

 Vigor has a soft cap of 50, while the other stats have soft caps of 40.
-Luck is a little unique with its cap, but it’s kind of useless so you shouldn’t worry about it.
-I give the credit of figuring out these soft caps to Reddit user u/Zevixxx, who put together a more in-depth explanation of soft caps in this thread.
+Luck is a little unique with its cap, but it’s useless, so you shouldn’t worry about it.
+I give the credit for figuring out these soft caps to Reddit user u/Zevixxx, who put together a more in-depth explanation of soft caps in this thread.

-You really don’t have to worry about this more until you’re leveled up a lot more though.
-By then you’ll have a much better understanding of stat points, so I wouldn’t stress about soft caps at the beginning.
+You don’t have to worry about this until you’re leveled up much more, though.
+By then, you’ll have a much better understanding of stat points so I wouldn’t stress about soft caps initially.

-You probably noticed all of the large thrones surrounding the bonfire at the Firelink Shrine.
-These thrones belong to the Lords of Cinder, most of which are the main bosses of the game.
-One of the thrones is occupied by an NPC named Ludleth of Courland, who is the only friendly Lord of Cinder in the game.
+You probably noticed the large thrones surrounding the bonfire at the Firelink Shrine.
+These thrones belong to the Lords of Cinder, most of which are the game’s main bosses.
+One of the thrones is occupied by an NPC named Ludleth of Courland, the only friendly Lord of Cinder in the game.